Home

 Not sure which to get?

-Check with your sewing machine dealer for the correct one for your make and model of sewing machine.
+Check with your sewing machine dealer for the correct version for your make and model of sewing machine.

 This type of shank provides an open view of the quilt directly behind the needle bar.
 Truly wonderful regardless of whether you're stitching free motion background fills or marked designs.